rsyncOSX/RsyncUIdocs/content/post/Built.md

 # SwiftUI

 *RsyncUI* utilizes *SwiftUI* for the UI.
 UI components are views, which is a value type `struct` and not a reference type `class`.
 UI components are added to RsyncUI by code.
 Every time a property within a SwiftUI view is changed the view is recreated by the runtime.
-In SwitfUI there are property wrappers to create bindings to mutable properties.
+In SwitfUI there are several property wrappers to create bindings to mutable properties.

 # Asynchronous execution